 Bristol’s cafe venues offer more than just a caffeine fix—they set the stage for book launches, networking events, creative workshops, and laid-back private dining.
 Some bring Scandinavian minimalism with floor-to-ceiling windows, others create a hidden haven filled with houseplants and vintage furniture.
 Want a space that doubles as an art gallery, community hub, or an ethical, carbon-neutral café?
 You’ll find it here.
 From cosy nooks in Clifton to spacious, open-plan cafés in Southville and the Old City, Bristol’s café scene is built for more than just brunch.
 Find a spot that fits your event on Tagvenue.

-The cost of cafe venues in Bristol averages around £500 minimum spend per event.
+The cost of cafe venues in Bristol averages around £50 hire fee per hour.
 The final price will depend on location, size, amenities, and demand.
 Some venues also offer additional packages that include catering, AV equipment, or additional services.
-Take a look at the usual price ranges in Bristol, based on Tagvenue data:
+Take a look at the usual price ranges in Bristol, based on Tagvenue data from October 2025:

 From £500 | minimum spend per event | |